vicsteiner/nonviolent_communication/main_notes.md

     * It's a request of the speaker then shows empathy toward the other person's needs.
   * Defining Our Objective When Making Requests
     * Our objective is a relationship based on honesty and empathy.
-  * NVC In Action: Sharing Fears About A Best Friend's Smoking
-  * Exercise 4: Expressing Requests

 # 07-Receiving Empathically